El Salvador: Economy

-Remittances from abroad
+According to a survey conducted by the Salvadoran Chamber of Commerce, as of March 2022 only 14% of merchants in the country processed at least one Bitcoin transaction.
+Since May 2024, an official government entity named the Bitcoin Office of El Salvador reports that the government holds 5,750 bitcoin (approximately $354 million circa May 2024) -- with nearly 474 bitcoin (approx $29 million circa May 2024) mined since September 2021 using geothermal energy from the Tecapa volcano.

 El Salvador leads the region in remittances per capita, with inflows equivalent to nearly all export income; in 2019 2.35 million Salvadorans lived in the U.S. and about a third of all households received remittances.
 Remittances from Salvadorans living in the United States, sent to family members in El Salvador, are a major source of foreign income and offset the trade deficit.
 Remittances have increased steadily since the early 2000s, growing from $3.32 billion, or approximately 16.2% of GDP in 2006, to nearly $6 billion (around 20% of GDP in 2019, one of the highest rates in the world, according to the World Bank.)

-Remittances have had positive and negative effects on El Salvador.
-In 2005, the number of people living in extreme poverty in El Salvador was 20%, according to a United Nations Development Program report.
-While Salvadoran education levels have gone up, wage expectations have risen faster than productivity.
-This has led to an influx of Hondurans and Nicaraguans who are willing to work for the prevailing wage.
-Also, the local propensity for consumption has increased.
-Money from remittances has increased prices for certain commodities such as real estate.
-With much higher wages, many Salvadorans abroad can afford higher prices for houses in El Salvador and thus push up the prices that all Salvadorans must pay.
+In December 2024, Nayib Bukele's government purchased 11 new BTC for over a million dollars, thus strengthening its strategic reserves.